HendrikDroste/codeaware-rag/README.md

 # Codeaware RAG

-> [!Note]
-> Currently, this project is in progress and not all sections are complete.

 This projects aims to explore different retrieval and chunking approaches for questions about code.
 For this purpose, we developed this RAG Evaluation System that can be extended with different retrievers and chunking approaches.